chastik/WissKI/01_Session/05U_Core-Entities.md

 Duration: ~ 20 Min.

-### Learning Goal
+### Goal and Scenario

 In this unit, we move from theory to practice.

-In groups, we will:
+Using a small domain example—a sample collection of computer games — we collaboratively explore how to identify and model domain concepts.

-* analyze a small domain example
+The aim is to extend the MEGA Ontology by introducing concepts relevant for **collection management** and **research**.

-* identify core entities and relationships
+Together we will:

-* understand the difference between domain concepts and semantic classes
+* analyze an example domain (computer games)
-* prepare a conceptual model that we will later formalize in Protégé and WissKI.
+* identify core entities and meaningful relationships

-## Scenario: Extending the MEGA Ontology
+* distinguish between domain concepts and semantic classes

-In this session, we will extend the MEGA Ontology using a sample collection of computer games.
+* map concepts to **CIDOC CRM** classes

-The goal is to enrich the semantic model with additional domain concepts relevant for collection management and research.
+* prepare a conceptual data model that we will later formalize in **Protégé** and **WissKI**

 ### Focus of the Extension